Jason2866/WebSerial_ESPTool/README.md

 JavaScript package to install firmware on ESP devices via the browser using WebSerial.

-## Changes done to upstream

-- added auto download mode for CDC

 ## Local development

 - Clone this repository.